yitaozh/yitaozh.github.io/source/_posts/What-concerns-me-2024-10WK4.md

 ## Retro

 - I think the planning works great, I should always have planning for every hour.
-Working on one thing longer than one hour is detrimental to efficiency, the planning cannot be more than 1 hour.
+- Working on one thing longer than one hour is detrimental to efficiency.
+So, the planning cannot be more than 1 hour and work and learning should be intervaled.

 ## My current concerns